JacquesBegin/smoothie-duplicator/README.md

 * Users can view a list of most popular smoothies (based off of ordering data)
 * Users can view all available smoothies
 * Users can view a detailed view of individual smoothies: listing ingredients and basic nutritional information
+* Users can search for smoothies using a live search
 * Users can build their own smoothie using predefined ingredients
 * Users can select single/multiple items to add to an order
 * Users can place an order to be processed (current version of app is not designed for monetary exchange or order processing, it is a portal for building an order only)